Intro to Glass, Irvin Borowsky Glass Studios, Tyler School of Art and Architecture

 Tyler’s Creative Scholars Program is a yearlong, full scholarship art program for talented high school students attending public and charter high schools in the School District of Philadelphia.

 Students complete a yearlong, full-scholarship art intensive, which includes studio art courses, artist studio visits, and workshops with prominent cultural institutions.
-The program provides in-depth learning experiences that helps students broaden and enhance their skills and prepare portfolios for admission to top schools of art, architecture and design.
+The program provides in-depth learning experiences that help students broaden and enhance their skills and prepare portfolios for admission to top schools of art, architecture and design.

 Curriculum